 Those who depart from Me shall be written in the earth, because they have forsaken the LORD, the fountain of living waters.

 The day before He wrote on the ground Yeshua identified Himself as that fountain.
 He told a crowd gathered in Jerusalem for the fall feast of Sukkot, “If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water (John 7:37-38).”
 The religious men who confronted Yeshua the next day likely were in that crowd.
-They forsook the fountain of living water.
+They forsook the fountain of living waters.